 - You may certainly observe foul smelling discharges from the vagina.
 This must not cause you to panic and this may be due to the healing process where dead cells/ tissues are being passed out from the vagina.
 However, if this bothers you, then you may come and see Dr. Vitasna for an internal-pelvic examination.

-What are other problems that should be reported to our Center?
+What are other problems, after the Anterior-Posterior Vaginal Repair, that should be reported to our Center?

 - High fever